-Yes, the longer the hose, the less water pressure there will be.
+Yes, the longer the hose, the less water pressure there will be at the far end.
 This is because the water has further to travel, and more surface area to come into contact with.
-This friction over time results in a loss of energy and reduced viscosity, with less leftover pressure and a reduced flow rate by the time it leaves the hose.
+This friction over time results in a loss of energy and reduced viscosity, with less leftover pressure and a reduced flow rate by the time it leaves the far end of the hose.

 What is the average length of a hose?